jayram081/Data-Analysis-of-a-Key-Insurer-Account-Business-to-Improve-the-Sales/README.md

 ## ⭐ `Getting started` :
->We will first build the logic and will explain and make the program.
-And after the we will make a function to repeat this Weekly task, make it simple for the account manager who is not well verse with python and save the time.
+>We will first dive into the data and expolore it.
+And after the we will try to make the codes simple and summarize it.